 lovely villages as well, two of them were recently voted as most beautiful in the entire country.

-This website is written in Dutch, this particular page is one of the three exceptions.
+This website is written in Dutch, this particular page is one of a couple of exceptions.
 Luckily for you the site

 contains a lot of photos, interactive maps with interesting locations and the walkingroutes and cycleroutes can be viewed on map as well.